abhie2005/fullstack-time-tracking-app/README.md

 #### GET `/api/admin/users`
 Get list of all users in the system
 - Requires: Bearer token + Admin privileges
-- Returns: List of all users with their statistics
+- Returns: List of all users with their statistics.

 ### Clock In/Out Endpoints (All require authentication)